 Solution: Creamy Butternut Squash Soup with Browned Butter Cinnamon Sugar Croutons

 If you could somehow arrange to save four cups of roasted butternut squash, you are in the perfect spot to make this deliciously creamy, soothing soup.
-It truly just captures everything about the season in one pot, and the cinnamon sugar croutons?
+It honestly just captures everything about the season in one pot and the cinnamon sugar croutons?
 They bring it over the top!

 Dilemma: Leftover Cranberry Sauce

 Solution: Turkey, Cranberry and Goat Cheese Panini Sandwich

 A turkey sandwich is always good after Thanksgiving, but long gone are the days when I slapped turkey on bread with mayo.
 Today, we have an updated version of a turkey sandwich, using up that fresh cranberry sauce, some goat cheese from the cheese plate, and even some slices of leftover homemade bread.

 Turkey, Cranberry and Brie Panini Sandwich Recipe

 Makes 2 Sandwiches

 - 4 oz leftover turkey

 - Coat all four slices of bread with a little olive oil on one side and turn over.
 Spread all four slices of bread with 1 oz each of goat cheese each, and top with cranberry sauce.
 Place turkey over the cranberry sauce.
 Place other slice of bread spread with goat cheese on top.
 Place on panini maker and grill until browned and golden.
 Serve warm.

 Solution: Pie Parfaits in Mason Jars